CDEV C1000 3 Units

 Lecture: 54 contact hours

-This course examines the progression of development in the physical, cognitive, social and emotional domains and identifies developmental milestones for children from conception through adolescence.
-There is an emphasis on interactions between biological processes and environmental factors.
-Students observe children, evaluate individual differences, and analyze characteristics of development at various stages according to developmental theories.
-This course is intended for students in the Honors Program but is open to all students who desire more challenging course work.
+Students examine the progression of development in the physical, cognitive, social, and emotional domains and identify developmental milestones for children from conception through adolescence.
+Emphasis is on interactions between biological processes, environmental, and cultural factors.
+Students may engage in various methods of observing children's development to evaluate individual differences and analyze development characteristics at various stages according to developmental theories.
+This is an honors course.
+(Formerly CD 105H)

 Associate Degree Applicable